graphery/graphane/README.md

 </g-composer>
 ```

-Graphane offers **flexibility in designs**, allowing creators to make unique aesthetic
-visualizations that are far from becoming monotonous charts seen everywhere.

 Graphane is based on SVG and directives, defining a **declarative way** to build **data-driven**
 graphics.
 This approach allows centering the effort on the design in a very natural form.
 Designers
 and developers achieve technical efficiency and gain the means to communicate their data story to